danikhani/rwth_gpu-cluster_help/readme.md

 ## How to apply for GPU-Resources
 'Small use' is available with the free quota, see [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/45825b06afb647e194be4a5b9f5b8768/) and [here](https://www.itc.rwth-aachen.de/hpc-projects).
 Please start with this.
 If you would need more ressources so file in a project proposal.
 Remember that only some 5% of our nodes are equipped with GPUs.
-So If your code is able to run well on CPUs, avoud use of GPUs!
+So If your code is able to run well on CPUs, avoid use of GPUs!
 It is only profitable to use GPUs if it make the excution (significantly!) faster on a full node withour GPUs.

 ## Using Cuda
 It is possible to switch the cuda versions as written [here](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/85966da9155f4042877b536fa494b489/).
 For that its important to read and understand the [module system](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/417f822b8a7849eb8c9c2753045ad67f/)